princengoc/unspoken/README.md

 # Bugs

 # DONE
+  - [x] more obvious replay progress etc
+  - [x] more obvious that people can REPLY
+  - [x] properly close the room.
+  - [x] Allow room creators to delete a room
+  - [x] Allow player to permanently leave a room

 - [x] resume from given state
 - [x] active player list not unique.
 Player needs to be able to rejoin